What does the color of red wine mean?

 Answered by Michael Blake

-The color of can tell us a lot about its characteristics and can give us insights into its taste profile.
-As an expert sommelier and brewer, I have learned to interpret the color of to understand its pH level, acidity, tannin levels, and overall flavor profile.
+The color of red can tell us a lot about its characteristics and can give us insights into its taste profile.
+As an expert sommelier and brewer, I have learned to interpret the color of wine to understand its pH level, acidity, tannin levels, and overall flavor profile.

 First and foremost, the intensity of the red color in wine is often an indication of its acidity.
 Wines with a deep, intense red color tend to have a lower pH level, which means they have higher acidity.
 This higher acidity can contribute to a crisper and more vibrant taste on the palate.
 I recall a memorable experience where I tasted a Pinot Noir with a brilliant ruby red color.
 Its high acidity enhanced the refreshing tartness of the red fruit flavors, leaving a lasting impression.